yongjinkim49/carbon-credit-NFT/README.md

 <p><font size="3">

 To summarzie our solution is to challenge the existing market players and eliminate intermediaries.
-This is done by the creation of a decentralized marketplace as demonstrated above.
-With this project, we have the current protocol players:
+This is done by creating a decentralized marketplace as demonstrated above.
+In this project, we have the following protocol players:
   - The farmers/ landowners will have a go-to protocol to present their lots
   - A decentralized autonomous organizations (DAO) will be formed by set of auditors in order to present, find, propose, and vote for lots
   - Pollutors are the actual end-users who will demand/ buy carbon credits as fractions of NFTs

-Based on the above, the project will be minted as a ERC 721 NFT compatible with the Ethereum blockchain.
-A deterministic (decided by the DAO) number of ERC 20 tokens will be minted for each project.
-These ERC20 tokens would represent a unit portion of the Carbon Capturd by the Project.
-Industries / Institutions / Individuals will be able to buy these ERC20 tokens representing a unit of Carbon Offset.
+The projects submitted by farmers/landowners (if approved by the DAO) will be minted as a ERC 721 NFT compatible on the Ethereum blockchain.
+A deterministic (decided by the DAO) number of ERC 20 tokens will be minted for each project along with its initial list price.
+These ERC20 tokens would represent a unit portion of the carbon captured by each respective roject.
+Industries / institutions / individuals will be able to buy these ERC20 tokens representing a unit of carbon offset.

 ## Prerequisites